-Kursi, along the eastern shores of the Sea of Galilee, is identified in Christian tradition with Gadarenes, where the Miracle of the Swine took place.
+Kursi (also known as Kursi National Park), along the eastern shores of the Sea of Galilee, is identified in Christian tradition with Gadarenes, where the Miracle of the Swine took place, according to tradition.
 A large church and monastery stood at the site in the Byzantine period.
-It was destroyed by invading Persians in 614 C.E. and, after being rebuilt, it was destroyed by fire a short time later.
+It was destroyed by invading Persians in 614 C.E. and, after being rebuilt, was destroyed by fire a short time later.
 The site remained neglected for most of the following 1,300 years.

-The site is (almost) completely wheelchair accessible, although some help may be needed in the church.
+Most of the site is wheelchair accessible, although some help may be needed in the church.

 Since being opened as a national park, Kursi has elicited considerable interest among Christian pilgrims.
 See Kursi National Park

-Road 92 – Sea of Galilee eastern coast road – 5Km north of Kibbutz Ein Gev
+Road 92 – Sea of Galilee eastern coast road – five kilometers north of Kibbutz Ein Gev.